PeekThenPay/peek-json-spec/docs/normative-intent-definitions.md

 # Normative Intent Definitions for Peek-Then-Pay

+## Overview

+Normative intent definitions provide standardized categories that define how AI systems can interact with content within the Peek-Then-Pay ecosystem.
+These definitions establish clear permissions, persistence rights, and pricing signals for different use cases, creating a common vocabulary between publishers and AI operators.

+By standardizing intent categories, we enable:

+- **Clear Communication**: Publishers can express precise terms for different types of access
+- **Consistent Pricing**: Different intents can carry different pricing implications
+- **Legal Clarity**: Well-defined categories reduce ambiguity in licensing agreements
+- **Ecosystem Interoperability**: Standard intents work across different publishers and operators

+---

 ## Specification Compliance

 This document contains both **NORMATIVE** requirements and **INFORMATIVE** guidelines.
 The key words